openstack/glance/doc/source/configuring.rst

 files distributed with Glance for example configuration files for each server application with detailed comments on what each options does.

+The PasteDeploy configuration (controlling the deployment of the WSGI application for each component) may be found in <component>-paste.ini alongside the main configuration file, <component>.conf.
+For example, ``glance-api-paste.ini`` corresponds to ``glance-api.conf``.

 Common Configuration Options in Glance
 --------------------------------------